philogicae/lfgho-hackathon-ghoticket/README.md

 ## Main Idea

-Generate claimable tickets to send GHO to anyone without specifying a wallet address.
+Generate claimable tickets to send GHO without specifying a wallet address.
 Simple as using cash.

 ## Description